Moteka1/homework-front-end/README.md

 After my emails with Austin and Matt, I know it's not best practice to include the API key.
 Usually i would include in an as an ENV var but for the project purpose included for ease of use.

-Hope you enjoy, I tried to make it clean and pleasent to look at.
+Hope you enjoy, I tried to make it clean and pleasant to look at.

 ## Project